-Application of Rules
+Application of Rules and Sanctions.

-- A. Applicability of Rules.
-These rules apply in all departments of the San Diego Superior Court hearing family law matters ("Family Law Courts"). - B. Sanctions.
-Sanctions may be imposed for violation of and/or failure to comply with these local court rules in accordance with the same definitions and procedures set forth in California Rules of Court, rule 5.14.
-(Adopted 1/1/2005; Renum.
-1/1/2006; Rev. 1/1/2010; Rev. 1/1/2012; Rev. 1/1/2013; Rev. 1/1/2014)
+- A. These rules apply in all departments of the San Diego Superior Court hearing family law matters ("Family Law Courts").
+They must be read and applied in conjunction with the applicable law, including federal and state statutes, and the California Rules of Court. - B. Sanctions may be imposed for violation of and/or failure to comply with these local court rules in accordance with the applicable California Rules of Court.